reyabreu/reyabreu.github.io/ksp/scrapbook.md

 ```
 * **SOI**(Sphere of Influence): indicates the spherical space around a celestial body in which it has sole gravitational influence on a craft or any other object.
   The dev team chose to simplify effects to a single body at a given point for feasible in-game path calculations instead of n-body influence experienced in the real world.
 Even despite the exact solvability of all path equations, calculating them in-game gives unexpectedly changing and struggling trajectories.

+* **Aerobraking**: Usage of a celestial body's atmosphere to reduce vessel entry speed, either through the use of parachutes or surfaces, by creating drag resistance.

+* **Rendezvous**: The design of a close encounter solution between two spearate celestial objects travelling at different orbits.

+* **Docking**: The set of manoeuvres required after a rendezvous to enable the attachment of separate vessels through specialized _Docking ports_ as to become a single craft.

+### Vessel Design
+Vessels can be classified according to function.
+Ship, Probe, Station, Booster, etc. Before designing a craft for a mission, refer to the [Delta-V map][delta-v-map] as to calculate how much Delta-V is required.
+An interplanetary mission from Kerbin will typically use a three stage architecture:

+1. Booster (or launch) stage with high Thrust **ASL** engines.
+These engines usually have abysmal **ISP**, specially in Vacuum.
+Aim for providing the ~ 3000m/s required to reach space.
+2. Circularization stage with enough Delta-V to circularize at **LKO**.
+Consider a strategy to dispose of used stages, either by remote guidance telemetry or retrograde burns to deorbit - as to avoid orbital debris.
+3. Interplanetary travel stage, using a high Vacuum ISP that will allow to reach to and from desired celestial body orbits.
+4. In case of landing on a remote celestial body, an additional lander stage _can_ be added in cooperation with the previous stage.

+The lander stage can be designed to have the **Delta-V** requirements for takeoff and landing on the remote celestial body only - using e.g. aerobraking to conserve fuel.
+Many vessels use he style of e.g. Apollo separate Lander and Orbiter where upon reaching the body's orbit, they are separated.
+The Orbiter stage remains "parked" at an appropriate circular equatorial orbit and teh lander does the descent.
+Upon return, Rendezvous and Docking

 ### Vessel Launch (Gravity Turns)
 As shown by [Delta-V maps][delta-v-map], the estimated amount of Delta-V required by a vessel to reach a stable circular orbit around Kerbin at an altitude of 80km, stands at around 3400m/s (3431.03 m/s is the Escape Velocity).